Reds top Twins 7-2, clinch 1st playoff spot since 2013

-MINNEAPOLIS (AP) — Mike Moustakas homered twice, Freddy Galvis hit a solo shot and the Cincinnati Reds clinched their first playoff spot since 2013, beating the AL Central-leading Minnesota Twins 7-2 Friday night.
+Mike Moustakas homered twice, Freddy Galvis hit a solo shot and the Reds clinched their first playoff spot since 2013, beating the AL Central-leading Minnesota Twins 7-2 on Friday night.

+“We’re going to be as much of a threat as anyone,” said slugger Joey Votto, who has spent his entire 14-year career with the Reds and is the only player remaining from that 2013 team.
+This will be his fourth trip to the postseason.

+“I like this team much more than I liked those teams, and I really liked those teams,” Votto said.

-The Reds (30-28), who can finish as high as the fifth seed in the eight-team NL field, leaned hard on their bullpen and raised their record to two games above .500 for the first time since May 13, 2017.
+The Reds (30-28), who can finish as high as the fifth seed in the eight-team NL field, raised their record to two games above .500 for the first time since May 13, 2017, after Wade Miley, the fifth reliever, wrapped up a scoreless ninth.

-After Wade Miley wrapped up a scoreless ninth, Cincinnati players roared from the dugout and ran out for team-wide hugs on the mound.

-Joey Votto and the Reds had endured six straight losing seasons before advancing this year under manager David Bell.
+Sporting MLB-issued red shirts commemorating their spot in the playoffs, Cincinnati players roared after the final out and streamed onto the diamond for hugs, high fives and a full-team picture.

+Power hitting has been their ticket to this tournament, after giving both Nick Castellanos and Moustakas a four-year, $64 million contract, a franchise record.
+Eugenio Suárez leads the team with 15 homers.
+Until an RBI single by Castellanos in the fifth, the Reds had a streak of 19 straight runs scored via the long ball, including their entire series against the Brewers: 14 runs on seven homers.

+“The out-of-town scoreboard was right in my view,” Bell said.
+“I couldn’t really stop watching it, actually, between pitches.”

-The Twins are 23-6 at Target Field, the best home record in baseball, and can still settle anywhere from the second seed to the seventh seed for the AL playoffs next week.
+The Twins, who are 23-6 at Target Field, the best home record in baseball, can still settle anywhere from the second seed to the seventh seed for the AL playoffs next week.

 The Twins would lose a tiebreaker to the White Sox, based on an inferior intradivision record, but they would win both a head-to-head tiebreaker with the Indians and a three-way tiebreaker with the other two competitors.

-Until the RBI single by Castellanos in the fifth, the Reds had a streak of 19 straight runs scored via the long ball.
-That included their entire series against the Brewers: 14 runs on seven homers.

-The Twins were close to fielding their optimal lineup, with the return of designated hitter Nelson Cruz (knee) from a four-game absence leaving second baseman Luis Arraez (knee, ankle) the only regular missing.
-Arraez is close to clearance, but third baseman Josh Donaldson departed after one inning due to a cramp in the calf muscle that kept him out for 30 games earlier this season.

-Then center fielder Byron Buxton was hit in the head in the eighth by a fastball from Lucas Sims, knocking him to the dirt and forcing him out of the game.
+Third baseman Josh Donaldson departed after one inning due to a cramp in the calf muscle that kept him out for 30 games earlier this season.
+Then center fielder Byron Buxton was hit in the head in the eighth by a fastball from Lucas Sims, knocking him to the dirt and forcing him out.

+“We’re still playing and hopeful to play to win the division as well.
+The health of our players is going to come first and foremost,” manager Rocco Baldelli said.

 After pitching much better down the stretch of this abbreviated 60-game schedule than in the first half, this wasn’t the ideal postseason tuneup for Jose Berríos (5-4).
 The two-time All-Star finished five innings, with four runs allowed in his first two-homer start of the season.